davidjoy/js-boilerplate/README.md

 ## Notes

-I'll never claim this is the "right" way to set up a project - far from it.
-This is what I cobbled together from my understanding of the above modules and the others that you'll find in package.json.
+I'll never claim this is the "right" way to set up a project - it makes sense to me though.
+This is what I've cobbled together from my understanding of the above modules and the others that you'll find in package.json.
 That said, I tried to follow their best practices and keep things simple but extensible.

-I cribbed a lot off of https://github.com/erikras/react-redux-universal-hot-example.
+I cribbed a lot off of https://github.com/erikras/react-redux-universal-hot-example for a lot of the more nitty-gritty configuration.
 Thanks to erikras for such a stellar example of a ton of technologies.

 ## Next